Copic Markers: How Many Colors Does Copic Make? (Beware!)

 That’s 358 including the colorless blender.

-If you’re listening Copic, it’s been almost a decade since you introduced any new colors.
+If you’re listening Copic, it’s been over a decade since you’ve introduced new colors.
 I’d kill for a B61 and more complete range of yellows.

 See the full Sketch color palette at Copic’s official website here.